 Thanks for your interest in writing for Transpositions.
-This blog exists to create conversations between Christian theology and the arts, interacting with relevant ideas, trends and scholarship for popular and academic audiences, and we invite book reviews that further this goal.
+This online journal exists to create conversations between Christian theology and the arts, interacting with relevant ideas, trends and scholarship for popular and academic audiences, and we invite book reviews that further this goal.
 If you are interested in reviewing a book for Transpositions, please send a query to reviews [at] transpositions.co.uk.

 Before writing a book review for Transpositions, please read 2-3 recent reviews to get an idea of what we are looking for, and read the following guidelines and formatting requirements.

 - Length: Generally speaking, we ask for 500-600 word reviews, though if we feel it necessary, may allow up to 1000 words.

 - Language and Style: Since we desire to write to both a popular and academic audience, please avoid overly technical language and style, but if using technical terminology is necessary, make sure this terminology is adequately explained.
 All submissions will be proofread and small editorial changes may be made.

 - Content: An excellent book review both summarizes and analyzes the main argument.
 If the book is about apologetics make sure to say that in your review, and to tell the reader what the author said about apologetics.
 What was unique or different?
 What might be of interest to our readers?
 If the book is a collection of essays, please give succinct summaries of each essay, or alternatively, engage a representative essay.
 Do not merely recite chapter titles as summaries.
 See here for an example along these lines.